Rocketeer (song): Reception

 Sharyar Rivzi from the Dallas Observer was disappointed with the track, giving it a "B".
 Rivzi pointed out the "tame" sound after the single "Like A G6", the use of only "four piano chords" and the "oh-so-charming voice" of Tedder on the chorus.
-Lyrically wise he found it to be "kinda needy and hollow", and a "disappointing use of the spacey-love theme".
+Lyrically wise he found it to be "needy and hollow", and a "disappointing use of the spacey-love theme".
 Rivzi also criticized Bruno Mars's songwriting on "Rocketeer" due to its "syrupy charm".
 Regarding Mars's demo, Daw said the song would still be a "big hit" with the latter's vocals.
 Biance Gracie from Fuse said it "isn't as punchy, you can't deny that those soaring vocals carry a ton of emotion".
 Gracie considered it to be Mars's best collaboration as of 2016.
 At the 2012 ASCAP Pop Music Awards, "Rocketeer" was one of the winners of Most Performed Songs.

 Commercial performance

 In the United States, "Rocketeer" spent 20 weeks on the chart and peaked at number seven on the Billboard Hot 100, on February 19, 2011.
 The song reached its highest peak on the US Rhythmic at number six, spending 20 weeks on the chart.
 The track further debuted on the Mainstream Top 40 and Hot Rap Songs, peaking at number seven and nine, respectively.
 As of 2011, it has sold 668,000 units in the United States.
 The song peaked at number 22 on the Canadian Hot 100, spending 20 weeks on the chart.
 It also entered and peaked at number 13 on the Canada Hot AC and at number 14 on the CHR/Top 40.
 The song debuted at its peak of number ten on the Japan Hot 100.

 "Rocketeer" entered at its peak of number four on the UK R&B Chart, and at the peak position of number 14 on the UK Singles Chart, both on February 20, 2011.
 The song peaked at number 11 on the Slovakia Rádio Top 100 chart.
 The single debut at its peak, number 19, on the Scottish Singles Charts.
 The song entered at number 30 on the Australian Singles Chart and peaked at number 14 on its seventh week on the chart.
 It was certified platinum by the Australian Recording Industry Association (ARIA).
 The song entered at its peak of number four on the New Zealand Single Chart, becoming certified gold by the Recorded Music NZ (RMNZ).
 The track peaked at number seven on Gaon's South Korea International Chart.